balakrish181/virtual_try_on/README.md

 # Virtual Try-On Web App

-A fullscreen touchscreen application for retail stores that allows customers to virtually try on clothing items using AI-powered image generation technology.
+An application for retail stores that allows customers to virtually try on clothing items using AI-powered image generation technology.

 ## Features